Proposing a Self-Supporting Professional Master’s Degree Program

 Describe how the program will be administered.
 Will there be a faculty program committee charged to oversee the program, a program director, involvement of other staff?
 Describe how the program will assess whether it is on target for recouping its costs and share this information yearly with the Graduate Council (CCGA Handbook [July 2014], Appendix K, p.
 46).

 (If the program is to be administered by an interdisciplinary graduate group, graduate group by-laws are required for inclusion as an Appendix.)

 Section 9.
 Changes in Senate Regulations

 (Changes in Senate Regulations at the Berkeley Divisional level will exist for any new professional degree; amendments may be likely for a variation of a standing professional degree.)
 Provide the complete text of the proposed new or amended regulations.

-- Market survey and documentation regarding student demand.
+- Market study and documentation regarding student demand and employment prospects.